kichikuou/xsys35c/docs/xsys35c.md

 ## DLL function declaration (`.hel`) file
 A `.hel` file contains a list of functions (and their argument types) exported by a DLL, in a format similar to a C function declaration.
 You probably won't need to modify this file, or create your own.

-## Bugs
-- Although `xsys35c` accepts source files in UTF-8 encoding, characters outside the Shift_JIS character set cannot be used, even in comments.